YU Televentures: YU Yunique

 As of November 2018, this is the latest smartphone by YU Televentures, launched in September 2018.
-It runs on Mediatek MT6739WW chipset a quad core 1.5 GHz processor, and comes in 2 variants, a 2GB RAM / 16 GB ROM variant and a 3 GB RAM / 32 GB ROM variant.
+It runs on Mediatek MT6739WW chipset a quad core 1.5 GHz processor, and comes in 2 variants, a 2 GB RAM / 16 GB ROM variant and a 3 GB RAM / 32 GB ROM variant.
 The device came with Android 8.0 Oreo.
-The YU Ace costs Rs 5,999 & Rs 6,999 for the variants 2GB RAM/16GB ROM & 3GB RAM/32GB ROM respectively.
+The YU Ace costs Rs 5,999 & Rs 6,999 for the variants 2 GB RAM/16 GB ROM & 3 GB RAM/32 GB ROM respectively.

-Health Devices
+Health devices

 YUfit

 YU Televentures released the YUFit fitness tracking band on July 29, 2015.
 Similarly to other fitness tracking bands, it can track fitness information such as burnt calories, steps taken, and the calorie content of food items.

 HealthYU

 The HealthYU was another health device released by YU Televentures on July 29, 2015.
 It is used to monitor health data such as blood pressure, body temperature, and heart rate.